vectara/py-vectara-agentic/docs/usage.md

 - `agent`: the agent object used to call `run()` (self)
 - `tools`: the tools provided to the agent.
 Those can be used as needed in the flow.
-- `llm`: a pointer to a LlamaIndex llm, so it can be used in the workflow.
+- `llm`: a pointer to a LlamaIndex LLM, so it can be used in the workflow.
 For example, one of the steps may call `llm.acomplete(prompt)`
 - `verbose`: controls whether extra debug information is displayed
 - `inputs`: this is the actual inputs to the workflow provided by the call to `run()` and must be of type `InputsModel`